kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/upstream_health_checks/_index.md

 As part of configuring an Upstream, Gloo Edge provides the option of adding *health checks* that periodically assess the readiness of the Upstream to receive requests.
 See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.14.1/intro/arch_overview/upstream/health_checking#arch-overview-health-checking) for more information.

 {{% notice note %}}
-If you want to be able to remove an Upstream with a working health check from Envoy's service directory, you need to set the `ignoreHealthOnHostRemoval` setting on that Upstream.
+Upstreams with working health checks will not be removed from Envoy's service directory, even on configuration changes unless `ignoreHealthOnHostRemoval` is set on that Upstream.
 {{% /notice %}}
 ## Configuration